-WHAT DRIVES A PERSON?
+WHAT DRIVES A PERSON TO COLLECT?

 We all know we pursue the collecting hobby because of our overriding interest in military history.
 Holding and possessing three-dimensional objects provides a sense of connection that the written word can’t satisfy.
 But that isn’t the only motivator.